310mc/https-310mc.github.io-tl/source/_posts/climax/he_wont_cry.md

 I get up early in the morning too, ‘cause I have to walk Daikichi!
 We’re the same, huh?
 Isn’t it so nice to share something in common? ♪
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori sad %}
-Hah… Umm, well, my family owns a greengrocer store, so…They always make me help out every morning with preparation, like lining up the vegetables for sale…
+Hah… Umm, well, my family owns a greengrocer store, so… They always make me help out every morning with preparation, like lining up the vegetables for sale…

 Even when I stay asleep, they just force me to wake up… Though I can’t sleep much either way ‘cause of all the noise downstairs…